This programme is delivered in partnership by QA and Northumbria University with the degree awarded by Northumbria University.

-As a registered MBA student, you will become an affiliate member of CMI throughout the duration of your studies and have access to all of their online resources as part of your course fee.
+As a registered MSc student you will become an affiliate member of CMI throughout the duration of your studies and have access to all of their online resources as part of your course fee.
 The programme is also mapped against the Chartered Management Institute (CMI) criteria.
-You can apply for a CMI level 7 Diploma in Strategic Management and Leadership upon successful completion of the MBA and the apprenticeship.
+You can apply for a CMI level 7 Diploma in Strategic Management and Leadership upon successful completion of the MSc and the apprenticeship.
 A separate fee is payable to the CMI for this diploma.

 As a Senior Leader Apprentice, your employer will allocate 20% of your working week for off the job training.
 This will be unique to you and will be organised between you, your employer and workplace mentor.